EllyC20/ms3-beauty-buys/TESTING.md

 * When testing the site using Google Lighthouse, within accessibility it was noted that the images used in the "Home Page" carousel did not have alt attributes, I added this to improve accessibility.

 * When testing the search function of the review page I had not correctly implemented pagination within the search function.
 This resulted in an error when attempting to search for a product.
 The error was resolved by correctly updating the search function.

+* Users were able to access pages they shouldn't have been able to once logged out.
+For example, the admin account is the only account that can visit the "Manage Categories" page.
+However, upon logging out if the user clicked the back button they would be returned to the "Manage Categories" page.
+This also occured for users who logged out and then pressed back, they could visit the "New Review" page and "Profile", both of which should not have been accessible.
+    - To fix this I implemented "if" statements into the python functions to perform checks, this ensures that if a user attempts to brute force onto a page they shouldn't have access to, they will be shown a 404 error page.